jmankoff/interaction/assignments/menus.md

 We have implemented in `ExperimentSession` the code for you to generate all of the trials from a setup file called `menuContents.csv` found in the assets directory.
-Look at ExperimentSession.java, please understand `createTrials` method which sets up conditions for whole experiment.  `ExperimentSession` is an iterator, so to run the trials for a give session you just use `session.next` as long as `session.getNext` is true.
+Make sure that you understand the `createTrials` method provided in ExperimentSession.java which sets up conditions for the whole experiment.  `ExperimentSession` is an iterator, so to run the trials for a given session you just use `session.next` as long as `session.getNext` is true.

 # Part 1: Implement MenuExperimentView and MainActivity